Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Improving working conditions in global supply chains.

-Requirements: Companies must adopt the ETI Base Code, which is based on International Labour Organization (ILO) conventions.
+What are the Requirements: Companies must adopt the ETI Base Code, which is based on International Labour Organization (ILO) conventions.
 It mandates freely chosen employment, collective bargaining rights, safe working conditions, prohibition of child labor, fair wages, reasonable working hours, non-discrimination, regular employment, and humane treatment.

-Description: The Ethical Trading Initiative (ETI) is a multi-stakeholder alliance of companies, trade unions, and NGOs that promotes ethical labor practices.
+What does it mean: The Ethical Trading Initiative (ETI) is a multi-stakeholder alliance of companies, trade unions, and NGOs that promotes ethical labor practices.
 Members commit to implementing the ETI Base Code across their supply chains.

 Link: Ethical Trading Initiative